apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.0.rst

            bs.add(ps.bind(value));
        session.execute(bs);

-2. ``SimpleStatement`` can now take a list of values in addtion to the query.
+2. ``SimpleStatement`` can now take a list of values in addition to the query.
 This allows to do the equivalent of a prepare+execute but with only one round-trip to the server and without keeping the prepared statement after the execution.